180 Nutrition: There’s nothing worse than suffering from a bout of low energy and lethargy.

 When you’re struggling through the afternoon, it can be tempting to reach for the sugary doughnut or biscuit to get you through.
 Avoid!!
 While this will keep you going for a few minutes; it’s a short-term pick-me-up and a guarantee that your body will come crashing down at a great rate of knots.

 Fill your body with natural, whole food ingredients to maintain more natural energy levels.
+Try these tips if you’re struggling to curb the sugar cravings.

 5) Eat a balanced diet